Huskers bounce back from life's challenges, failures, and hardships!

 I am a transplant from The Ohio State University and Columbus, Ohio, after working 20 years there as student wellness director.
-My spouse Mike and I have two great kids: Kirby is an Athletic Success coach and Academic Advisor at Xavier University, and Karly is a special education teacher at Randolph Elementary here in Lincoln and a soccer coach at Lincoln High.
+My spouse Mike and I have two great kids: Kirby is an Athletic Success coach and Academic Advisor at Xavier University, and Karly is a special education teacher at Randolph Elementary here in Lincoln..
 I love family time, living on Pine Lake, entertaining and our animals.

 A focus on well-being is important especially for college students as they strive for balance among the nine dimensions of well-being.
 By implementing small positive behavior changes in one dimension other dimensions will also improve, enhancing overall well-being.
 My favorite self-care regimen is a bubble bath followed by as much HGTV as possible!